pkaig/Rotorflight-Docs/versioned_docs/version-2.1.0/controllers/betaflight-diy.md

 # DIY board - Betaflight FC

 Rotorflight is a fork of the popular Betaflight project commonly used for drones.
-This means that all of the drone boards designed for betaflight are also compatible with Rotorflight.
+This means that all of the drone boards designed for Betaflight are also compatible with Rotorflight.
 Drones most commonly use 4 motors and do not have servos so we need to do some additional configuration to add these items (as shown below).

 ### Flashing Rotorflight